All Episodes

 You've got several people who have resigned or were fired.

-You've got two under criminal investigation, and you got an FBI director who, by his own acknowledgement, uh had classified memos that he apparently gave to his uh defense attorneys.
+And you've got an FBI director who, by his own acknowledgement, had classified memos that he apparently gave to his defense attorneys.

 There are a lot of serious issues.

-A lot of bad actors were at the top of this FBI at a critical time when the Hillary Clinton investigation was being wound down and when the Donald Trump investigation was being spun up, and we have to keep digging until we get the answer.
+A lot of bad actors were at the top of this FBI at a critical time when the Hillary Clinton investigation was being wound down and when the Donald Trump investigation was being spun up.

-John thinks the next step in the deep state investigation is gonna head right to the Clintons and how they were feeding the FBI how ironic because they bought the dossier.
+John thinks the next step in the deep state investigation is going to head right to the Clintons and how they were feeding the FBI.

-Trump Russia collusion was the Russia hoax.
+Trump-Russia collusion was the Russia hoax.

 And I spent an entire book explaining it.